Mission Control Agent

 • the data center ID and target namespace

 • restricted service account credentials.
-This service-account is bound to the admin role, which is scoped to the target namespace.
+This service-account is bound to a custom role with the minimum necessary permissions, which is scoped to the target namespace.

 • infrastructure details, such as the names of the primary, backup, and monitoring zones, configuration details for Datadog, and storage and load balancer parameters